 What Assets qualify for business relief?

-You must have owned the company or its assets for at least two years before your death to be eligible for BPR.
+You must have owned the company or its assets for at least two years before your death to qualify for BPR.
 Therefore, your estate won’t qualify for the exemption if you pass away within two years of ownership.
 The only situation where this rule is not applicable is if you inherit the item from your spouse, who also owned the asset for less than two years.

 Start your Journey…

-Book your Initial meeting
+Book your Initial meeting.

 What types of businesses can qualify for BPR?